 Posted on: Thursday, November 02, 2006

-I was so impressed by the extensive research that she does for each project and its lifecyle of plans, drawings, and diagrams.
+I was so impressed by the extensive research that Kerbel does for each project with life cycles of plans, drawings, and intricate diagrams.
 Does the artist ultimately want any of her utopian plans to be realized?
-Essentially not, though she does provide a certain hopefulness in the details and plausibility that she cleverly outlines.
+Essentially not – though she does provide a certain promise in the details and plausibility that she outlines.

 A favorite project of mine is Home Climate Gardens (2003) where Kerbel proposes ideal planting scenarios for various interior microclimate conditions - a community launderette (a suspended, air-filtering garden), an office space (an alpine garden tolerant to excessive air conditioning), a revolving restaurant (a 360 degree sun-drenched garden), and a council flat (a space-saving, wall-mounted garden).
 The Illustrator drawn diagrams for these projects essentially makes them feel attainable for the every man and perhaps even the mass market.
-Their logic is infectious and affordable.